 Students subject to sanctions will be accorded the opportunity for a hearing before a hearing committee.
-For a hearing to be held, the student is required to submit a written request for a hearing to the Chief Student Affairs Officer or designee.
+For a hearing to be held, the student is required to submit a written request for a hearing (electronic submission is acceptable) to the Chief Student Affairs Officer or designee within five business days.
 The following guidelines will be applicable: